GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 Put these files within the **00_Data/01a_Raw_Data** folder.

 4 samples at the COI marker, both F (R1) and R (R2).

+## Limitations

+While entire R scripts can be send through the command line, sending lines by lines part of the script through Rstudio is prefered.

 ## References